abduelamin/Team-Profile-Generator/README.md

 ## Technologies Used

-- **JavaScript:** The primary programming language used for dynamic functionality and interaction with the command line.
+- **JavaScript**: Programming language used to implement dynamic functionality, fetch weather data, and update the DOM.
-- **Node.js:** A JavaScript runtime environment that allows running JavaScript on the server side.
+- **Node.js**: A JavaScript runtime environment.
+- **Inquirer**: Used for interactive command-line user interfaces.
+- **Jest**: JavaScript testing framework for writing and running tests.

 ## Getting Started